carpentries/instructor-training/checkout.md

-Our lessons are maintained and improved by the people who teach them, so this part of the checkout procedure gives you a chance to familiarize yourself with the way we manage that.
+Our lessons are maintained and improved by the people who teach them, so this part of the checkout procedure gives you a chance to familiarize yourself with our collaborative curriculum development process.

 Pick one of the lessons from the list given later in this section and submit a *small* change.